 Stay at Dinah’s Garden Hotel

 Located on seven acres of verdant grounds, Dinah’s Garden Hotel offers a Silicon Valley sanctuary.
 Each of the guestrooms and suites has a unique design.
 Choose from favorites like the Lanai, with vaulted ceilings and lagoon views, or the Railroad Baron, complete with a four-poster bed and a model train that puffs around the room’s perimeter.
-The Tokyo-inspired Nobu Hotel Epiphany Palo Alto, the Westin Palo Alto and the Sheraton Palo Alto, with its easy Stanford access, also make for excellent stays.
+The Tokyo-inspired Nobu Hotel Palo Alto, the Westin Palo Alto and the Sheraton Palo Alto, with its easy Stanford access, also make for excellent stays.

 Also, don’t miss…